 RBS, which along with NatWest, Coutts and Ulster Bank makes up the The Royal Bank of Scotland Group plc, was founded way back in 1727.
 It’s credited with inventing the overdraft in 1728, which to this date is considered an innovation in modern banking.
 It has since developed to offer a range of services for its customers including personal loans.

-Key features of RBS personal loans at a glance
+Key features of RBS personal loans

 RBS personal loans are only available to RBS current account holders.
 The loans are “unsecured”, meaning they’re be based on creditworthiness, rather than the use of property or other assets as collateral.